-Ultra-orthodox Zen - Practices in the Terran Federation only.
-A popular memeticity among some Terran Federation bureaucrats.
+Ultra-orthodox Zen - Practices in the Terragen Federation only.
+A popular memeticity among some Terragen Federation bureaucrats.
 Even more fundamentalist than Orthodox Zen, and a running joke among all other Zen schools.

 Negentropist Zen — Also simply "Zennism".
 Emphasizing a minimalist and civic aesthetic through quiet meditation and carefully cultivated Zen gardens.